 I’ve written about how to make just about every natural beauty product I can think of, from deodorant to mascara, but one thing I’ve never been able to find a DIY recipe for is nail polish!
 While I still believe consuming gelatin is the best way to get beautiful nails, I do love a nice manicure or pedicure (usually administered at home with my girls).

-Conventional nail polish can be one of the most toxic beauty products around, as many contain a host of harmful chemicals.
+Conventional nail polish can be one of the most toxic beauty products around and many contain a host of harmful chemicals.
 These chemicals are especially harmful to children and pregnant women, so I set out to find some safer alternatives that would help us keep our pretty pink toes.